 These carpets are made in Kashan in Iran.
 The wool used is of very fine quality.
-The warp and weft is sometimes cotton with a wool pile.
-Patterns include niches, floral patterns and trees.
-Some Kashan carpets are composed of silk and have a high knot count.
+The warp and weft of some of the finer rugs are composed of silk on a silk base.
+Patterns include niches, floral motifs and trees.
 The dense knotting using the Persian knot mean that these carpets last a very long time.
 One of the most famous carpets of all time the Ardebil rug at the Victoria and Albert Museum in London is believed to have been hand knotted in the city of Kashan.
 Kashan city was supposed to be one of the significant trading places on the silk road.

 Please see our selection of Persian Carpets below.